 Click the Links Report menu option on the top to see a view like the one below.

 This report is pretty handy to show the metrics of different types of links for your articles.
-If you hover your mouse over the different types of links, you'll see a triangle appear up or down, so you can sort the report by a type of link, in order lowest to highest or vice versa.
+If you hover your mouse over the different types of links, you’ll see a triangle appear up or down, so you can sort the report by a type of link, in order from lowest to highest or vice versa.

 Click on the triangle next to the count in one of the blue boxes next to an article and you’ll see the details for the type of link you chose.
 The image below shows the results when I clicked the Inbound Internal Links triangle for the first post in this list.